Thomas William House Sr.: Transportation

-Mid-life and Civil War era
+Cotton factor

 For a brief time, he had a second partnership with his father-in-law Shearn.
 Later, in 1853, House bought the cotton jobbing business of James H. Stevens and Company, a dealer in dry goods and groceries.
 He paid $40,000 for it.
 At the time, it was the largest sum of money to change hands in Houston's history.
 House renamed the company T.W.
 House and Company, and began extending loans to cotton planters.
 Edward Mather, an employee since 1841, was his "company".
 However, when Mather left in 1862, House was alone in business again.
 During the time they were together, T.W.
 House and Company became Texas's largest wholesaler.
 House prospered selling commodities ranging from hides to syrup and from guns to blacksmithing tools.
 Ox wagons would wait 12 hours for their goods to be loaded into his store.
 Out of his store, he built his great private bank.

-An ardent supporter of the Confederacy, House supplied the army of Confederacy.
-When the Houston Light Guard marched off to battle in Virginia, it was nicknamed the Kid Glove Gentry because of the kid gloves House had outfitted each soldier with.
-His cotton wagons would go to the Mexican border and back, returning with loads of vital supplies.
-General John B. Magruder was one of many Confederates to recognize the value of House and his business.
-From his home in Galveston, House would survey the blockading Union fleet on stormy nights.
-The next morning, he surveyed them again.
-If one ship was gone, they were usually chasing his blockade runners.
-The ships would head off to Havana with a load of cotton, and then on to London, where they would return with arms for the Confederacy.
-During the war, in 1862, House served one term as the Mayor of Houston.

-Later years
+By 1860, House was one of the three wealthiest Houstonians with William Marsh Rice and William J. Hutchins.
+House supported the Confederacy in the American Civil War.
+He helped to outfit local militia groups, including the Houston Light Guards, who were nicknamed the Kid Glove Gentry because of the kid gloves supplied by House.
+House exported cotton in exchange for cash or munitions.
+Relocating to Galveston during the war, House surveyed the blockading Union fleet movements.
+In this way House was able to direct his trading ships to evade the blockage, while also arranging overland transportation to and from Mexico.